Artificial Intelligence (3 Years) [BSc]

 From Cholera to Aids: A Global History of Epidemics

 |Unit level:||Level 2|

 |Offered by||Centre for History of Science, Technology & Medicine (L5)|

 |Available as a free choice unit?:||Y

 This course introduces students to the global history of epidemics, starting from the outbreaks of cholera in the 1830s in Asia, Africa, Europe and America to the twenty-first century history of HIV/AIDS and Ebola.
 It has three main objectives; first, it highlights that the history of global epidemics enables us to understand the wider and deeper social, economic, political and cultural histories that led to disease and mortalities.
-Second, by drawing on a heterogeneous body of secondary and primary sources it identifies the local geographic, social and economic contexts of these epidemics.
-Finally, it will understand and analyse the experiences of communities and individuals living in the time of epidemics.
+Second, it helps to identify the local geographic, social and economic contexts of these epidemics.
+Finally, analyse the experiences of communities and individuals living in the time of epidemics.

 - Analytical skillsStudents critically examine case studies using primary and secondary literature and analyse the topics covered using both quantitative and qualitative materials